ietf-teep/architecture/draft-ietf-teep-architecture.md

 through which to offer their TA(s), and communicates the TA(s) to the TAM.

 The TA developer chooses TAMs based upon the markets into which the TAM can provide access.
-There may be TAMs that provide services to specific types of mobile devices, or mobile device operating systems, or specific geographical regions or network carriers.
+There may be TAMs that provide services to specific types of devices, or device operating systems, or specific geographical regions or network carriers.
 A TA developer may be motivated to utilize multiple TAMs for its service in order to maximize market penetration and availability on multiple types of devices.
 This likely means that the same TA